Radiant heating and cooling: Radiant cooling

 Radiant cooling is the use of cooled surfaces to remove sensible heat primarily by thermal radiation and only secondarily by other methods like convection.
-ASHRAE defines radiant systems as temperature-controlled surfaces where 50% or more of the design heat transfer takes place by thermal radiation.
 Radiant systems that use water to cool the radiant surfaces are examples of hydronic systems.
 Unlike “all-air” air conditioning systems that circulate cooled air only, hydronic radiant systems circulate cooled water in pipes through specially-mounted panels on a building's floor or ceiling to provide comfortable temperatures.
 There is a separate system to provide air for ventilation, dehumidification, and potentially additionally cooling.
 Radiant systems are less common than all-air systems for cooling, but can have advantages compared to all-air systems in some applications.

 Since the majority of the cooling process results from removing sensible heat through radiant exchange with people and objects and not air, occupant thermal comfort can be achieved with warmer interior air temperatures than with air based cooling systems.
 Radiant cooling systems potentially offer reductions in cooling energy consumption.
 The latent loads (humidity) from occupants, infiltration and processes generally need to be managed by an independent system.
 Radiant cooling may also be integrated with other energy-efficient strategies such as night time flushing, indirect evaporative cooling, or ground source heat pumps as it requires a small difference in temperature between desired indoor air temperature and the cooled surface.

 Passive daytime radiative cooling uses a material that fluoresces in the infrared atmospheric window, a frequency range where the atmosphere is unusually transparent, so that the energy goes straight out to space.
 This can cool the heat-fluorescent object to below ambient air temperature, even in full sun.